Hibby/packetradio-guide/docs/beginners-guide.md

 ## Connect

 Press Connect, then 'Kiss Connect' in the dropdown menu.
-You'll see something aking to the below - selection session, enter the callsign & SSID you are trying to connect to, for example GB7HIB-7 if you're connecting to my node.
+You'll see something asking to the below - selection session, enter the callsign & SSID you are trying to connect to, for example GB7HIB-7 if you're connecting to my node.
 Ignore digipeters for the moment - they can be a future challenge.

 ![Connect window](static/img/qttcp_connect.png)